The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 - Existing Plusnet customers: 0800 432 0200

-These phone lines are open between 8am and 9pm Monday to Friday, and 8am to 8pm Saturday and Sunday, although the Plusnet line is only open until 8pm during the week and closed at the weekend.
+These phone lines are open between 8am and 9pm Monday to Friday, and 8am to 8pm Saturday and Sunday, although the Plusnet line is only open until 8pm during the week.

 Do remember that those new to BT will have to undergo a credit check, and while that won't affect eligibility, those with a low credit score may be asked to pay a security deposit.